-If your truck camper is equipped with a cassette toilet, you’ll especially want one of these.
-The Valterra Gray Water Drain Adapter allows you to connect a standard water hose to it rather than the standard 3 inch sewer hose.
+If your truck camper is equipped with a cassette toilet, you’ll especially want one of these special drain adapters.
+The Valterra Gray Water Drain Adapter allows you to connect a standard water hose to it rather than the standard 3-inch sewer hose.
 Going this route can save valuable storage space by not having to store a large sewer hose, and when it comes to storage, you can never have enough in a truck camper.
-A boondocking must-have item.
+A must-have item for boondocking.

 5. RV Leveling Blocks:

-Having a level rig can make your camp outs much more enjoyable and a must for those equipped with gas absorption refrigerators.
+Having a level rig can make your camp outs much more enjoyable and is a must for campers equipped with gas absorption refrigerators.
 Having a level camper is also important for cooking, water drains, and, of course, walking.
-The best way to level things out is with a set of stackable RV leveling blocks.
-Sure, these lightweight blocks will take up valuable storage space in your camper, but they’re worth it.
+The best way to level things out is with a set of Lynx Levelers.
+Sure, these lightweight leveling blocks take up valuable storage space, but they’re worth it.
 An absolute must-have item for any truck camper rig.

 6. Water Pressure Regulator:

 Getting potable water from public sources is a must not only for those who enjoy boondocking and off-road expeditions, but also for those who regularly get fresh water at campgrounds and RV parks.
-The problem is that these public sources usually offer water spigots with water pressures that are far too high for RV plumbing systems.
-A quality RV water pressure regulator will solve this problem by lowering pressures to levels that will neither damage your camper’s water tank nor plumbing.
+The problem is that public sources sometimes provide water with pressures that are far too high for RV plumbing systems.
+A quality RV water pressure regulator solves this problem by lowering pressures to levels that will neither damage your camper’s water tank nor plumbing.

-7. Solar Power Lantern/Flashlight: Being prepared for all kinds of contingencies is wise.
+Being prepared for all kinds of contingencies is wise.
 When it comes to lighting, you can never have enough.
 Yes, your camper has all the light that you need, but what if you suffer a blown fuse or suffer a battery failure?
-It’s best to have a portable flashlight, like the Renogy e.lumen, or a camping lantern on-hand to handle issues like these or to simply provide light away from your camper.
+It’s best to have a tactical flashlight, like the Smith and Wesson MP12, or a camping lantern on-hand to handle issues like these or to simply provide a source of light while away from your camper.
 Make sure you buy a model that can be charged through various sources like 12 volt and solar.

 8. ALPS Mountaineering Camping Table:

 If you camp exclusively at campgrounds, then having a portable camping table like this one might not meet a specific need.
-But if you prefer dispersed camping or boondocking instead, then having a quality camping table is a must.
+But if you prefer dispersed camping or boondocking instead, then having a quality camping table like the ALPS Mountaineering Table is a must.
 These lightweight, aluminum tables collapse into sizes smaller than folding camping chairs and are great for cooking, eating, and game playing.
-If you’re in need of an even larger, aluminum camping table, then the ALPS dining table is definitely worth checking out.
+If you’re in need of an even larger, aluminum camping table, then the ALPS Mountaineering Dining Table is definitely worth checking out.